• CALENDAR

 There was once an acting teacher who said, “When your character is alone on stage their action is one of three things: praying, figuring out, or recalling.”
 Wise as that craft may be, may we transform this triumvirate into a truncation, one which offers an expansion?
 While the method acting teacher is interested in showing how people are, some of us are (also?) interested in using theatre to explore possibility.
 Could we turn our craft into a vagary of wondering?
 In other words, how do we become less knowing and more Socratic?

 And are these actions reserved only for when we're alone?
 Or singular?
 Or hierarchical?
 Here’s a funny thing you start to wonder about as you climb the ladder: if access to the tower means no access to the street, maybe, baby, it ain’t worth it.
-And... that tower may be the room where it happens, but the street is where it’s at.

 I also wonder: would an isolated child really dream towards theatre if it meant spending even more alone time?
 Though, is a character ever alone?
 Even when rehearsing a one-person show, the ancestral makers are present.
 So rather than being in a tantrum-tower-building-isolating-your turn-my-turn conflict, how might we wonder WITH them?